 A study of contemporary physical optics, including diffraction theory (Fraunhofer and Fresnel), polarization, coherence theory and lasers, Fourier and nonlinear optics.
 Two lectures and one laboratory session per week.
+(Course offered as interest warrants.)

 401. Quantum Mechanics.

 Introduction to topics in quantum physics, including observables and measurement, position and momentum representations, intermediate wave mechanics, the time-dependent Schrödinger equation, Hilbert space vectors and operators, the Hamiltonian, potential wells and the harmonic operator, introduction to Dirac notation, scattering theory, and applications to the study of atoms.
 (Course offered in alternate years; scheduled for 2007-2008.)